ldynia/workshop-containerized/readme.md

 user@machine:~/containerized-workshop$ rm -rf docker-compose.yml Dockerfile Singularityfile app/scripts/
 ```

+# Vocabulary
+* **Image**  -is an **executable file(s) (tar file or sparse file) that contains a bunch of tools (software), environment variables, configuration files, source code installed on top/along with operating system**.
+I think of an image as it was a blueprint of a house -with one blueprint you can build infinite number of houses.
+* **Container** -is an image that runs a process, other words **runtime instance of an image**.
+I think of a container as if it was a real house -a place where you can get in and start furnishing it.

 ## Program - Part I
 Let me introduce you to our program that we'll call `fsa-analyzer`.
 This simple program works like this.
 It takes input a `*.fsa` file, and returns count of nucleotides. **Note:** The program returns output after 5 seconds -this is an intended behavior.